 There is no doubt that a sacrifice for sin was necessary if people are to have any hope of eternal life.
 God established the necessity of the shedding of blood to cover sin (Hebrews 9:22).
 In fact, God Himself performed the very first animal sacrifice to cover, temporarily, the sin of Adam and Eve.
-After He pronounced curses upon them, He killed an animal, shedding its blood, and made from it a covering for Adam and Eve (Genesis 3:21), thereby instituting the principle of animal sacrifice for sin.
-When He gave the Law to Moses, there were extensive instructions on how, when, and under what circumstances animal sacrifices were to be offered to Him.
-This was to continue until Christ came to offer the ultimate perfect sacrifice which made animal sacrifice no longer necessary.
-“But those sacrifices are an annual reminder of sins, because it is impossible for the blood of bulls and goats to take away sins” (Hebrews 10:3-4).
+After He pronounced curses upon the first couple, He killed an animal, shedding its blood, and made from it a covering for Adam and Eve (Genesis 3:21), thereby instituting the principle of animal sacrifice for sin.
+When God gave the Law to Moses, there were extensive instructions on how, when, and under what circumstances animal sacrifices were to be offered to Him.
+This was to continue until Christ came to offer the ultimate, perfect sacrifice, which made animal sacrifice no longer necessary.
+“But those sacrifices are an annual reminder of sins, because it is impossible for the blood of bulls and goats to take away sins” (Hebrews 10:3–4).

 There are several reasons why the sacrifice of Christ on the cross does not violate the prohibition against human sacrifice.
 First, Jesus wasn’t merely human.
 If He were, then His sacrifice would have also been a temporary one because one human life couldn’t possibly cover the sins of the multitudes who ever existed.
 Neither could one finite human life atone for sin against an infinite God.
 The only viable sacrifice must be an infinite one, which means only God Himself could atone for the sins of mankind.
 Only God Himself, an infinite Being, could pay the penalty owed to Himself.
 This is why God had to become a Man and dwell among men (John 1:14).
 No other sacrifice would suffice.